Parker Scanlon has undertaken a range of diverse projects since our establishment in 2007.

 Port Stephens Council

-We worked with Port Stephens council on the design of new cabin layouts and access roads for various holiday parks in the Port Stephens region.
+We worked with the Port Stephens council on the design of new cabin layouts and access roads for various holiday parks in the Port Stephens region.
 We provided surveying, design and construction supervision of upgrades to a number of their holiday parks.
-Roads, camp sites, van sites, on-site cabins and ‘drive-through’ caravan sites were all designed in accordance with Local Government (Manufactured Home Estates, Caravan Parks, Camping Grounds and Moveable Dwelling) Regulation 2005.
+Roads, campsites, van sites, on-site cabins and ‘drive-through’ caravan sites were all designed in accordance with Local Government (Manufactured Home Estates, Caravan Parks, Camping Grounds and Moveable Dwelling) Regulation 2005.